j-blue-arz/labyrinth/readme.md

 ## Computer opponents
 Use the game menu to set up a match containing computer players.

-Currently, there is no option to add computer players.
-You can replace yourself by a computer player instead.
-So if you want to play against the computer, or you want to let computer players play against each other, open the application in an additional tab (which adds another player) and replace yourself by an algorithm of your choice.

 ## Benchmarks
     python -m benchmarking.bench_alpha_beta benchmark all